There is a lot of talk about SAF from airlines and Governments keen to show their eco credentials.

 Perhaps SAFs shouldn’t be called ‘sustainable’ at all.
 ‘Sustainable’ implies that we can continue to use large quantities of it without incurring any environmental or societal impacts.
 But all SAF pathways carry substantial risk of exacerbating environmental and social crises – they require intensive use of limited global resources, during a period in human history when we are battling to decarbonise our societies.

 Fundamentally, SAF use is a distraction from policies that would lead to a reduction in fuel use in the aviation industry, and indeed other transport industries.
 The climate crisis requires radical solutions and for us to think beyond our current habits and lifestyles.

-Finlay Asher is part of Safe Landing, a group of workers from within the aviation industry who raise awareness of the climate reality of aviation.
+Finlay Asher is an ex aerospace engineer and co-founder of Safe Landing, a group of workers from within the aviation industry who raise awareness of the climate reality of aviation.